liu-yunhan/Batched-Monte-Carlos/README.md

 # Batched-Monte-Carlos
-Batching Stata Monte Carlos: Memory-Safe, Resume-Friendly, and Parallel
+A simple example to demonstrate "Batching Stata Monte Carlos: Memory-Safe, Resume-Friendly, and Parallel" We are working on a more generalized routine so this can be used more easily.

 ## Requirements:
 1. Stata